chika-games/RPG-Maker-Specifications/src/README.md

 ## About the Specifications
 The specifications within this project aim to be accurate and comprehensive.
 Each covers a specific aspect of RM2k and RM2k3.
-These specifications are written in a technical style and are intended for developers and modders.
+These specifications are written in a technical style and are intended for developers, modders, and plugin makers.

 **Note:** This project is in a draft state!
 All information is subject to change without notice.